 Discontinuance of Use

 On August 6, 2015, the Commissioner of the Department of Health and Mental Hygiene issued a mandatory order to have cooling systems inspected and remediated within 14 days of receipt of the order.
-Owners are encouraged to upload this documentation to the DOB cooling tower tracking portal to show proof of compliance with the Commissioner’s Order.
+Owners are encouraged to upload this documentation to the NYC Cooling Tower Registration Portal to show proof of compliance.